capaj/socket.io-rpc/readme.md

 # socket.io-rpc  [![NPM version](https://badge.fury.io/js/socket.io-rpc.png)](http://badge.fury.io/js/socket.io-rpc)

-Main purpose is to bring more order to your code for browser-server realtime interaction.
+Main purpose is to make it more easier to structure your code for browser-server realtime interaction.
-Minimalistic remote procedure call(RPC/RMI) library bootstrapped on socket.io and when.js.
+It is a minimalistic remote procedure call(RPC/RMI) library bootstrapped on socket.io and when.js.
 Has two client libraries-one for general use, other for AngularJS.
 Angular.js lib contains special rpc-controller, which when compiled asynchronously loads server channel and instantiatel classic angular controller.
 Whole library is depending on promises.
 When calling over network, promise is always returned.